-- (14) Orphan works may have several rightholders or include other works or protected subject matter.
+(14) Works and phonograms may have several rightholders or include other works or protected subject matter.
 This Directive should not affect the rights of identified and located rightholders.
-The beneficiaries of this Directive should only be permitted to use a work or phonogram in which one or more of the rightholders are not identified or not located, if they are authorised to do so\by those rightholders which have been identified and located, including rightholders of works and other protected subject matter that are embedded or incorporated in the works or phonograms.
-Correspondingly, when previously non identified or non located rightholders come forward in order to put an end to the orphan status and claim their rights in the orphan work, the use of the orphan work by the beneficiaries can only continue if these rightholders authorise them to do so. - (15) Merged with recital 13. - (16) It is appropriate to provide that rightholders are entitled to put an end to the orphan status in case they come forward to claim their rights in the work or other protected subject matter.
+If at least one rightholder has been identified and located, a work or phonogram should not be considered an orphan work.
+The beneficiaries of this Directive should only be permitted to use a work or phonogram in which one or more of the rightholders are not identified or not located, if they are authorised to carry out the acts of reproduction and of making available covered by Articles 2 and 3 respectively of Directive 2001/29/EC by those rightholders which have been identified and located, including rightholders of works and other protected subject matter that are embedded or incorporated in the works or phonograms.
+Rightholders that have been identified and located can only give this authorisation in relation to the rights that they hold themselves, either because the rights are their own rights or because the rights were transferred to them, and cannot authorise under this Directive any use on behalf of rightholders that have not been identified and located.
+Correspondingly, when previously non identified or non-located rightholders come forward in order to claim their rights in the work or phonogram, the use of the work or phonogram by the beneficiaries can only continue if these rightholders give their authorisation to do so under Directive 2001/29/EC in relation to the rights that they hold.

-Rightholders that put an end to the orphan status of a work or other protected subject matter should be entitled to receive fair compensation for the use that has been made of their works or other protected subject matter.
-The compensation shall be determined by the Member State where the organisation that uses an orphan work is established.
-Member States may provide that such compensation is to be paid prior to the use of orphan works.
-When determining the possible level of fair compensation, account should be taken of the particular circumstances of each case, including, inter alia, the possible harm to the rightholders and the costs assumed by the beneficiaries, in particular to carry out the diligent search provided for in this Directive.

-(16a new) Member States shall ensure that where a work or other protected subject matter has been wrongly considered to be orphan due to a negligent search and has been used, the remedies in their legislation for copyright infringement - in accordance with applicable provisions of national and EU law - remain available.
+- (16) It is appropriate to provide that rightholders are entitled to put an end to the orphan status in case they come forward to claim their rights in the work or other protected subject matter.
+Rightholders that put an end to the orphan status of a work or other protected subject matter should receive fair compensation for the use that has been made of their works or other protected subject matter, to be determined by the Member State where the organisation that uses an orphan work is established.
+Member States should be free to determine the circumstances under which the payment of such compensation may be organised, including the point in time in which the payment is due.
+When determining the possible level of fair compensation, due account should be taken, inter alia, of Member States' cultural promotion objectives, of the non-commercial nature of the use made by the organisations in question in order to achieve aims related to their public interest missions, such as promoting learning and disseminating culture, as well as of the possible harm to rightholders. - (16a) If a work or phonogram has been wrongly found to be an orphan work, following a search which was not diligent, the remedies for copyright infringement in Member States' legislation in accordance with the relevant national provisions and Union law remain available.